What is self-representation?

 - The Court will not accept your forms unless they have been completed properly.
 You also need to attach all the necessary documents.

-- The Self-Help Clinic is open on Fridays between 11:00 a.m. and 1:00 p.m.
+- The Self-Help Clinic is open on Fridays 11:00 a.m. to 1:00 p.m.
 An attorney or paralegal will be there at that time.
 They

 can review your papers before you file them with the Court.

 - Once you are ready to file your papers with the Court, you will have to pay a filing fee.
 If you do not have the money to pay

 the fee, you can ask the court to accept your papers without paying a fee.
 You will need to give the Court a form called a

 "fee waiver."
 You can get those forms at the Self-Help Clinic.

 - Remember, help is provided on a first come, first serve basis.
 You may need to wait before someone can help you.
 You may also

 need to make more than one visit to get all the help you need.

 - Self-help personnel cannot provide you with legal advice.
 They are also not responsible for what happens in your Court case.

 - It is always a good idea to have an attorney help you in Court.
 They have been trained in Court rules and the law.
 If you want